-4. Section 9 of the principal Act is hereby amended by the substitution for subsection (1) of the following subsection:

-"(1) The Tribunal will sit on such days and during such hours and at such place 35 as the [chairperson of the Tribunal] Director-General may determine after consultation with the Tribunal.".
+- 4. Section 9 of the principal Act is hereby amended by the substitution for subsection (1) of the following subsection: - "(1) The Tribunal will sit on such days and the duration and at such a place as the 35 Director-General may determine after consultation with the chairperson of the Tribunal.".

-Substitution of section 11 of Act 39 of 1998, as amended by section 5 of Act 70 of 1998
+Substitution of section 11 of Act 39 of 1998, as amended by section 5 of Act 70 of